 Note: unless background measurements are enabled in the below points, you may not see the tile appear in the Today view

-Oxygen Saturation in the health permissions needs to be on to see SpO2 in AutoSleep.
+Blood Oxygen in the health permissions needs to be on to see SpO2 in AutoSleep.
 To check:

-Find AutoSleep in the list and make sure that Oxygen Saturation is turned on
+Find AutoSleep in the list and make sure that Blood Oxygen is turned on for Read and Write permissions

 Its important to ensure the following steps are setup correctly to allow your Apple Watch to measure your blood oxygen while you sleep.